 - 30 minute flight time

-Because of this, you can still make use of the awesome QuickShot features to create some pretty dramatic shots.
-There's Circle which orbits around the subject, keeping locked onto them as it flies around at a steady altitude and distance.
+Despite the GPS take-off/landing not working, we were able to create some pretty dramatic shots with DJI's fantastic four QuickShot modes.
+There's Circle, which orbits around the subject, keeping locked on them as it flies around at a steady altitude and distance.
 Rocket points down at the subject and flies straight up.
 Helix combines those two, circling the subject and flying upwards at the same time.
-Dronie is a classic mode that flies up and away from the subject.
+Last up, Dronie is a classic mode that flies up and away from the subject.

-- 2.7k video recording
+- 2.7K video recording

 - 12MP stills

-Still, that's plenty sharp enough for you to view and edit footage for sharing on social media.
-And given just how low the price point is - compared to the Mavic Air and Mavic 2 - that's not too hard a compromise to make.
+Still, that's plenty sharp enough for you to view and edit footage for sharing, and given just how low the price point is - compared to the Mavic Air and Mavic 2 - that's not too hard a compromise to make.